Organic chickens vs free range: spotlight on our poultry & eggs

-It is a well known fact that Britain loves chicken.
-From supermarket shelves to high street chains that sell it by the bucket load, chicken is everywhere and our appetite for it is only increasing.
-With this rise in demand, the question on organic chickens vs free range is one we want to address.
+From supermarket shelves to high street chains that sell it by the bucket, chicken is everywhere and Britain’s appetite for it continues to increase.

 BREEDS SUITED TO ORGANIC